-California law not only permits you to act in defense of yourself, but in the defense of others, as well.
-In order to establish that you acted in self defense of another person, you must prove you had a reasonable belief that force was necessary to protect another person from an imminent threat of danger.
+California law not only permits you to act in defense of yourself but in the defense of others, as well.
+To establish that you acted in self-defense of another person, you must prove you had a reasonable belief that force was necessary to protect another person from an imminent threat of danger.

-The degree of force used to protect another person must be proportionate to the threat of danger posed in that moment.
+The degree of force used to protect another person must be proportionate to the threat of danger posed at that moment.

 Does California Have a Duty to Retreat?

 California does not have a dedicated Stand Your Ground Law.
-However, jury instructions presented in CALCRIM 505 do not require juries to consider whether or not you had the ability to escape danger.
+However, jury instructions presented in CALCRIM 505 do not require juries to consider whether or not they had the ability to escape danger.